tbelway/immich-podman-quadlets/docs/install/hwa.md

 ---
-sidebar_position: 100
----

 # HardWare Acceleration setup for immich with podman
+## Nvidia

-If you are using NVIDIA on a redhat OS such as fedora or almalinux, reboots sometimes cause the nvidia-uvm and nvidia-uvm-tools to just... not load.
+If you are using NVIDIA on a redhat OS such as fedora or almalinux, kernel updates sometimes cause the nvidia-uvm and nvidia-uvm-tools to just... not load promptly...
 Use the following script and systemd file to correct this behaviour:

 You can ultimately place this wherever you want as long as it's referenced appropriately in the systemd file: nv_init.sh